 When you start as a trainee carpenter, your training will include:

 - how to use the tools and equipment

 - all aspects of carpentry and joinery

 You will be expected to study for qualifications such as NVQs and may be offered an apprenticeship.
 You may also be encouraged to become multi-skilled by training in, for example, painting and decorating or plumbing.

 Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As an estates support worker, you could start on AfC band 1 or 2.
+As an estates support worker, you could start on AfC band 2.
 As a qualified craftsperson in estates maintenance, you will typically start on AfC band 3.
 With further training and experience, you could apply for more senior positions at bands 4 and above.

 Carpenters and joiners in the NHS are likely to work standard hours of around 37.5 a week.
 Some may work shifts including early starts, evenings and weekends.

 Terms and conditions will usually be different for carpenters and joiners working outside of the NHS.